-

 Tanya

-Likutei Amarim, middle of Chapter 35
+Likutei Amarim, end of Chapter 51

 - Rambam